Jwcarrico/Construction-Landing-Page/README.md

 I found that I like the user friendliness of Google Domains compared to Amazon Web Services and didn't find it pragmatic to continue bumbling through Amazon's platform.

 ***8-5-20***
-Migrated all existing code from codepen.io to a locally hosted folder and began writing code in Visual Studio Code
+Migrated all existing code from codepen.io to a locally hosted folder and began writing code in Visual Studio Code.

 ***7-17-20***
 Began initial iterations of the site design in Figma as well as initial development of web elements on codepen.io.

 ***4-22-20***
 Domain willcarrico.com re-purchased using Amazon Web Services.
-(I had previously owned the domain from using Squarespace, but let it expire months prior)
+(I had previously owned the domain through Squarespace, but let it expire months prior).

 ## Credits